lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 ## UniversalReceiverDelegate

+The ability to react to upcoming actions with a logic hardcoded within the `universalReceiver(..)` function is good but comes with a few limitations, one of them is the possibility to miss on reacting on a few cases which leads to new deployment and migrating to a new contract that supports reacting on the missed cases.
+This can be really bad specially if there are third parties that are related to the contract.

+Another limitation is sticking to one behavior, sometimes there are cases, specially with smart contract-based accounts, where you want to change the way you react on different assets after some time, e.g, you may want to reject all the assets that you are being informed about, and in a certain point of time, you want to accept specific tokens that are verified by a third party registry.

-The UniversalReceiverDelegate is an optional extension that could be used with the `universalReceiver(..)` function, where the `typeId` and `data` received to the function is forwarded to the UniversalReceiverDelegate contract that can be customized to react on certain combination of `typeId` and `data`.
+The **UniversalReceiverDelegate** is an optional extension that could be used with the `universalReceiver(..)` function that will allow the function to delegate its universalReceiver functionality to an external contract that can be customized to react in different ways.

-The address of the UniversalReceiverDelegate **MUST** be changable in the contract implementing the `unviersalReceiver(..)` function to have the option to change how the contract react on upcoming information and assets transfers in the future.
+The `universalReceiver(..)` function forwards the call being received to the `universalReceiver(..)` on the **UniversalReceiverDelegate** contract and can append the calldata with extra 52 bytes as follows:

+- The `msg.sender` calling the initial `universalReceiver(..)` function without any pad, MUST be 20 bytes.
+- The `msg.value` received to the initial `universalReceiver(..)` function, MUST be 32 bytes.

-_Could be done by having a setter function for the UniversalReceiverDelegate address, or if the contract supports [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) the address should be stored under this Key:_
+_Could be done by having a setter function for the UniversalReceiverDelegate address, or if the contract supports [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) the address SHOULD be stored under this Key:_

 ```json
 {